-Keep in mind, when you have items of value that exceed special limits, for many of them, you can schedule the items, or add a rider to the insurance policy before a claim happens and this can make sure you are adequately protected.
+When you have items of value that exceed special limits you may consider the option to add a rider to the insurance policy before a claim happens.

-Your basis of claims settlement outlined in your insurance policy will describe clearly how much money you should get in a claim based on the policy choice you made when you selected your insurance.
+Your basis of claims settlement will describe clearly how much money you should get in a claim based on the policy choice you made when you selected your insurance.
 Claims payouts are usually based on one of 3 possible options.